 Are Breathalyzer Tests Immediately Effective?

 The absorption of alcohol into the blood is not instantaneous; it does take some time, on average about 15 minutes, for alcohol to show up on a breathalyzer test after the person has had a drink.
-Once some time has passed from consuming an alcoholic drink, the alcohol can remain in your system for up to 24 hours, although as time passes, the level of alcohol in the blood will dissipate.
+Once some time has passed from consuming an alcoholic beverage, the alcohol can remain in your system for up to 24 hours, although as time passes, the level of alcohol in the blood will dissipate.

 Who Can Ask You to Take a Breathalyzer Test?

 In the circumstances of motor vehicle driving, it is a police officer that will have the authority to request you to take a breathalyzer test.
-If an officer suspects you are under the influence, they may ask you to submit to a breathalyzer test also known as a preliminary breath test.
+If an officer suspects you are under the influence, they may ask you to submit to a breathalyzer test, also known as a preliminary breath test.

-Furthermore, if you are put under arrest for suspected DUI, you must take an additional breathalyzer test known as the chemical breath test once the police take you to the police station for processing and intake.
+Furthermore, suppose you are put under arrest for suspected DUI.
+In that case, you must take an additional breathalyzer test known as the chemical breath test once the police take you to the police station for processing and intake.

 Does the Timing of a Request for a Breathalyzer Test Matter?

-California law allows you to refuse the preliminary blood test by an officer at the scene without fear of penalty.
-However, if an officer still places you under arrest for suspicion of DUI when they take you into the station and request a chemical breath test, the protections under the law do not apply to this test, as it is mandatory as part of your arrest.
+In that case, the protections under the law do not apply to this test, as it is mandatory as part of your arrest.
 Your refusal to submit to a chemical breath test at the police station can be subject to additional punishment and penalties under the law.

 What Is the Best Way to Pass a Breathalyzer Test?

 There are many tactics that some will claim can help you pass a breathalyzer test.
-The reality is that many of these tactics are just myths and, in some cases, the techniques they claim will help you lower the readings can actually have the inverse effect and result in a higher BAC.
+The reality is that many of these tactics are just myths, and, in some cases, the techniques they claim will help you lower the readings can have the inverse effect and result in a higher BAC.
+The best way to pass a breathalyzer test is not to drink if you are getting behind the wheel of a car or to limit your consumption of alcohol to stay within the legal limits of BAC.

 In some cases, you may be able to avoid arrest for a DUI by refusing the preliminary breathalyzer test at the scene.
-In fact, an individual should always refuse this test by a police officer prior to arrest.
-In many cases, the officer is using the test to get the probable cause they need to proceed with an arrest.
-If you refuse the test and they lack any other evidence, they may be unable to arrest you or the arrest may be invalid in the future if an officer’s actions are outside the parameters of the law.
+An individual should always refuse this test by a police officer before arrest.
+The officer often uses the test to get probable cause to proceed with an arrest.

 When Should You Contact a Lawyer for Breathalyzer-Related Concerns?